shauntarves/wyze-sdk/README.md

 ---

 Wyze does not provide a Web API that gives you the ability to build applications that interact with Wyze devices.
 This Development Kit is a reverse-engineered, module-based wrapper that makes interaction with that API possible.
-We have a basic example here with some of the more common uses but you are encouraged to explore the full range of methods available to you.
+We have a few basic examples here with some of the more common uses but you are encouraged to [explore the full range of methods](https://wyze-sdk.readthedocs.io/en/latest/wyze_sdk.api.devices.html) available to you.

 #### Listing devices in your Wyze account